 - Provides the seller with the net proceeds as well as copies of the documentation pertaining to the sale.

 - Ensures that the buyer’s title is properly recorded in the local records office along with any mortgage liens.

 And that’s it!
-In most cases, the buyer’s Possession Date will fall within a couple days of the Closing Date, at which point your former beloved home will have a new owner.
+In most cases, the buyer’s Possession Date will fall within a couple of days of the Closing Date, at which point your former beloved home will have a new owner.